Billingegroup/bg-mpl-stylesheets/README.rst

 Contact
 -------

-For more information on bg-mpl-stylesheets please visit the project `web-page <https://bg-mpl-stylesheets.github.io/>`_ or email Prof. Simon Billinge at sb2896@columbia.edu.
+For more information on bg-mpl-stylesheets please email Prof. Simon Billinge at sb2896@columbia.edu.